Athirajendra: Vengi dynastic struggles

-Athirajendra’s death
+Death

 The Chalukya author Bilhana gives a version of the background to Athirajendra's troubles in his Vikramankadeva Charita.
 Soon after marrying his daughter to Chalukya Vikramaditya VI, Virarajendra Chola died.
 On hearing news of trouble and revolt in the Chola country following the emperor's death, Vikramaditya, immediately marched to Kanchipuram to quell troubles there.
 Then he went to Gangaikonda Cholapuram, ‘destroyed the forces of the enemy and installed the prince (Athirajendra) on the throne’.
 After spending a month in the Chola capital, Vikramaditya VI apparently satisfied that peace was restored, returned to his country.

 Within a few days of his return, news about the death of Athirajendra in a fresh outbreak of rebellion reached him.
 The news also told him that Rajendra, son of Narendra and grandson of Rajendra Chola, had captured the Chola throne and assumed the title of Kulothunga Chola I. Vikramaditya immediately marched against Kulothunga.
 Someshvara II, the Western Chalukya king also joined him.

 The ascension of Kulothunga Chola marks the first time after Vijayalaya Chola that a person from the dynasty's maternal lineage ascended the Chola throne.
 Other descendants of Cholas survived (through two different branches stemming from the many sons of Rajadhiraja Chola I and the six sons of Rajendra Chola II) for many more centuries to come.

 Religious troubles

-Attempts have also been made to connect these internal disturbances in the Chola kingdom with the story of the persecution suffered by Ramanuja in the hands of the Cholas.
+Attempts have also been made to connect these internal disturbances in the Chola kingdom with the history of the persecution suffered by Ramanuja in the hands of the Cholas.
 It is possible to come to an assumption, based on early biographical works on Ramanuja, that the Chola monarch who subjected Ramanuja and his followers to persecution was Athirajendra or his father Virarajendra.
 According to Nilakanta Sastri, Krimikanta Chola, the persecutor of Ramanuja was Adhirajendra and he died in a local uprising of the Vaishnavas.
 This identification lends credence to the content of Divyasuricharitam, according to which the Chola family or line ended as the king was cursed for being intolerant.